 In my compendium of Folklore and Superstitions, De Lys says that “It is generally agreed among psychologists that we never really forget anything, but what happens is that we drop things out of our conscious memory.”
 This is certainly true for Twin Peaks.
 Many characters in the show, but most often actually living within the town, seem to have fallen victim to a plague of memory loss.
 Certainly there are several who instead of forgetting things recall them – think Bobby when he sees Laura’s picture, and Ben when he reminisces about his old green bike – but the majority specifically mention the inability to recall some key piece of information.
 Tina’s daughter can’t remember if her Uncle was present with her when a bloody Billy ran through their house.
 Diane’s memories are suddenly returned at the sight of a sinister smiley face in the text from Doppelcooper.
 Gordon and Albert have forgotten and then recall gradually the visit from Phillip Jeffries during Fire Walk With Me.
 Audrey can’t remember how to get to the Roadhouse.
 And the members of the sheriff’s department can’t recall what happened after they arrive at Jack Rabbit’s Palace.
 Most iconically in the original run, Dale forgets the name of Laura’s killer.
 As the Nine Inch Nails song performed in part 8 tells us, our characters can’t remember much of anything, anymore.

 What this is down to could be any number of things, but memory and forgetfulness have their own set of superstitions too.
-Strangely enough, a certain level of forgetfulness was once assumed to be followed by day long bad luck.
+Strangely enough, a certain level of forgetfulness was once assumed to be followed by day-long bad luck.
 This is most likely because a person who is typically forgetful will probably continue to forget things.
 A simple enough assessment today, but the associate certainly makes for some interesting results.
 Cooper tells us that 10 is the number of completion, an important number to be sure.
 One suggestion to counteract a memory lapse was to count up to ten.
 Ten being twice five, a sacred number in certain parts of ancient Asia and occasionally used as a directional number, ie West, East, South, North and Center.
 And, like in Twin Peaks, ten fingers on two hands which is 5 on each.

-Additionally, the concept of ‘returning to a location’ where something has been forgot in order to remember the thing has an interesting superstitious history, especially where Twin Peaks is concerned.
+Additionally, the concept of ‘returning to a location’ where something has been forgotten in order to remember the thing has an interesting superstitious history, especially where Twin Peaks is concerned.
 Bad luck was thought to follow someone who went back, and thus it was considered a poor choice to make in an attempt to recall lost information (I do this all the time, and it works mostly because our brains make connections with things we see and lead us to think of things we had before).
 Some examples that led to this believe appear in Christian mythos in the form of Lot and his wife, as well as Classical mythos, one of which has already been references thoroughly since the referential scene that ties part 17 to part 18, that is to say the story of Orpheus and Eurydice.
 Lot tries to save his wife from the destruction of the condemned cities of Sodom and Gomorrah.
 She looks back and, in her moment of weakness, witnesses the destruction and is turned into a pillar of salt.
 Orpheus, for those who don’t know, attempts to save his lover, Eurydice, from Hades.
 He is charged not to look back, or she will be eternally condemned.
 Like Cooper, Orpheus glances back at the woman he is attempting to save, and in the process, she is lost forever.

-In Part 17, when Cooper’s face is superimposed over the screen, the wall clock of the sheriff’s department is show, the minute hand flickering between 2:52 and 2:53.
+In Part 17, when Cooper’s face is superimposed over the screen, the wall clock of the sheriff’s department is shown, the minute hand flickering between 2:52 and 2:53.
 Time has been put on pause.
 It’s not stopped, but neither is it started.
 Or, it’s both at the same time, which quantum mechanics allows for.
 Additionally, upon rewatch, I noticed that this same thing happened to the clock in Doppelcooper’s car before and after the crash.
 A variety of explanations have been put forth regarding the moment in part 17.
 Dale is lucid dreaming, Dale starts to alter time, Dale is still in the Lodge and now knows it.
 Dale this, Dale that.
 We don’t know exactly what’s happening there, but we do know the circumstances of what’s happening in the car crash scene – Doppelcooper’s life on our earth is supposed to be coming to an end.

-A commonly experienced phenomena is the curious coincidental stopping of clocks at the death of a person.
+A commonly experienced phenomenon is the curious coincidental stopping of clocks at the death of a person.
 The superstition works in this situation because entering the Black Lodge/Other Dimensional Spaces leads to the essential end of that person’s life on earth – not necessarily death, but not life either.